Kiran7007/Interview-Preparation/docs/android.md

 }
 ```

-**3. Prevent Duplicate Financial Transactions — Idempotency Keys**
+#### Prevent Duplicate Financial Transactions — Idempotency Keys
 -   Generate a **UUID per transaction request** on the client side before the call
 -   Include it as a header: `X-Idempotency-Key: <uuid>`
 -   Server deduplicates: if same key received again → return cached result, do not re-process
 -   Even on network retry, the transaction processes exactly once

-**4. Retry Strategy — Not All APIs Are Equal**
+#### Retry Strategy — Not All APIs Are Equal
 -   **GET requests and safe POSTs:** retry with exponential backoff
 -   **Financial mutation APIs:** only retry with idempotency key; never blind retry
 -   Retry config: `maxRetries = 3`, backoff = 2^attempt seconds, jitter to spread load
 -   Stop retry if: 4xx (except 401/408/429) → likely client error, not transient

-**5. OkHttp Network Layer Hardening**
+#### OkHttp Network Layer Hardening
 ```kotlin
 OkHttpClient.Builder()
     .connectTimeout(10, TimeUnit.SECONDS)